 - 1.1.
 The purpose of this Policy (Policy) is to assume responsibilities of TBC to protect its customers, shareholders and society from Financial Crime, other improper actions and any resulting threat.
 Therefore, the Policy is to set out the general principles/approach for Financial Crime Risk management and compliance standards in TBC. - 1.2.
 The Policy is designed to ensure that TBC adheres to applicable laws and regulations in relation to Financial Crime compliance for the jurisdictions in which it operates as well as with relevant sanctions regimes. - 1.3.
 The aim of the Policy is to establish effective systems and adequate internal control mechanisms and to set relevant requirements and responsibilities of the Group Companies to mitigate Financial Crime.
-This Policy covers following topics: - Financial Crime Risk management framework the obligation of TBC regarding risk management; - Risk appetite statement TBC's responsibility for the determination of risk exposure and the implementation of strategies to mitigate those risks; - AML requirements and combating terrorism TBC's obligation on development of sophisticated due diligence plans or procedures for assessment of Money Laundering risks and detection of suspicious transactions as well as obligation on assurance of compliance with relevant applicable legislative requirements or relevant standards; - Anti-Bribery, anti-corruption and anti-facilitation of Tax Evasion TBC's obligation to prevent Bribery and Corruption by having adequate procedures to monitor and identify where and when it may occur; - Sanctions TBC's obligation to meet applicable international and/or local sanctions. - 1.4.
+This Policy covers following topics: - Financial Crime Risk management framework the obligation of TBC regarding risk management; - ➤ Risk appetite statement TBC's responsibility for the determination of risk exposure and the implementation of strategies to mitigate those risks; - ➤ AML requirements and combating terrorism TBC's obligation on development of sophisticated due diligence plans or procedures for assessment of Money Laundering risks and detection of suspicious transactions as well as obligation on assurance of compliance with relevant applicable legislative requirements or relevant standards; - Anti-Bribery, anti-corruption and anti-facilitation of Tax Evasion TBC's obligation to prevent Bribery and Corruption by having adequate procedures to monitor and identify where and when it may occur; - > Sanctions TBC's obligation to meet applicable international and/or local sanctions. - 1.4.
 The Policy provides rules on the types of behavior that may give rise to violations of applicable laws and requirements and reinforces a culture of honesty and openness among TBC.
 The Policy is also to set out behavior that is expected of Employees and Management and any person acting on TBC's behalf and is to provide a common standard of good practice across TBC. - 1.5.
-Management of the Group Companies adopts detailed procedures in accordance with this Policy as well as in accordance with the applicable legislation and standards.
+Management of the Group Companies adopts detailed procedures in accordance with this Policy as well as in accordance with the applicable legislation and standards. - 1.6.
+For the purposes of this policy, local legislative definitions shall apply.
+In cases where a term is not defined under local regulations, the definition provided by the Financial Action Task Force (FATF) shall be used.